 From hay to lush spring grass

-Spring brings not only warmer days and blooming landscapes, but also the eagerly awaited time when our horses can finally return to the pasture.
-This time of year is a joy for horse owners and their animals alike, offering the opportunity for natural exercise and fresh forage.
-But the transition from hay to lush spring grass also poses risks that we, as responsible horse owners, should not underestimate.
+Spring brings not only warmer days and blooming landscapes, but also the eagerly awaited time when our horses can finally return to pasture.
+This season is a joy for both horse owners and their animals, offering the opportunity for natural exercise and fresh forage.
+However, the transition from hay to lush spring grass also carries risks that we, as responsible horse owners, must not underestimate.

-The dangers of a sudden change in feed
+The dangers of a sudden change in diet

-When our horses return to spring pasture after winter, the abrupt change in feeding schedule can lead to significant health problems.
-To better understand these, it's helpful to consider the following three main hazards:
+When our horses are turned out onto spring pastures after winter, the abrupt change in their diet can lead to significant health problems.
+To better understand these, it is helpful to consider the following three main risks:

-Our horses' digestive systems are adapted to a specific composition and quantity of bacteria in the gut, which are primarily geared towards processing hay and straw.
-These roughages promote the proliferation of bacteria that can break down cellulose.
+Our horses' digestive systems are adapted to a specific composition and quantity of bacteria in the gut, primarily geared towards processing hay and straw.
+This roughage promotes the growth of bacteria that can break down cellulose.
 A sudden introduction of fresh, carbohydrate-rich grass leads to a drastic change in the gut microbiome.
-The new feed components cannot be efficiently processed by the existing bacterial strains, resulting in dysbiosis—an imbalance that can cause digestive disorders such as bloating, diarrhea, and loose stools .
+The new feed components cannot be efficiently processed by the existing bacterial strains, resulting in dysbiosis – an imbalance that can cause digestive problems such as bloating, diarrhea, and watery stools .

 2. Production of endotoxins

-When horses are abruptly transitioned to protein- and carbohydrate-rich grass, many of these carbohydrates can pass through the small intestine without being fully digested.
-Once in the large intestine, these undigested carbohydrates are fermented by the bacteria present there, leading to over-acidification of the intestinal environment and the death of healthy intestinal flora.
-The decay products of these dead bacteria, known as endotoxins, enter the bloodstream and can trigger systemic inflammatory reactions that affect not only the digestive tract but the entire organism.
+When horses are abruptly switched to protein- and carbohydrate-rich grass, many of these carbohydrates can pass through the small intestine without being fully digested.
+Once in the large intestine, these undigested carbohydrates are fermented by the bacteria present there, leading to an acidification of the intestinal environment and the death of healthy gut flora.
+The breakdown products of these dead bacteria, known as endotoxins, enter the bloodstream and can trigger systemic inflammatory responses that affect not only the digestive tract but the entire organism.

 2. Risk of laminitis

-One of the most feared complications of a feed transition is laminitis, a serious and painful condition affecting horses' hooves.
+One of the most feared complications during a change in feed is laminitis, a serious and painful condition affecting the hooves of horses.
 Intestinal acidosis and the release of endotoxins contribute to the development of laminitis.
-The high fructan content in early pasture grass, especially after cold nights, can further increase the risk, as fructans in high doses can be particularly toxic to the hoof structure.
+The high fructan content in early pasture grass, especially after cold nights, can further increase the risk, as fructans in high doses can be particularly toxic to hoof structure.

-This highlights the need to carefully manage access to early spring grass and slowly adjust feeding to protect the health and welfare of our horses.
+This underlines the need to carefully manage access to early spring grass and adjust feeding slowly to protect the health and well-being of our horses.

-Zeolite can play an important role in the feeding of pasture-fed horses by helping to mitigate some of the risks associated with transitioning from hay to fresh pasture grass.
+Zeolite can play an important role in the feeding of pasture horses by helping to mitigate some of the risks associated with switching from hay to fresh pasture grass.
 Here are the main benefits of zeolite in relation to the feed transition:

 1. Binding of excess fructans

 Zeolite has the ability to adsorb and bind certain molecules, such as fructans .
-Since fructans in high concentrations can trigger digestive problems and laminitis, adding zeolite to the feed can help reduce the amount of these carbohydrates that enter the intestine and cause problems.
+Since fructans in high concentrations can trigger digestive problems and laminitis, adding zeolite to feed can help reduce the amount of these carbohydrates that reach the intestines and cause problems.

 2. Stabilization of the intestinal flora

-Due to its adsorbent properties, zeolite can also help bind toxins and other harmful substances that develop in the intestines when horses are transitioned to fresh pasture.
-This helps maintain a healthier pH level in the intestines and supports the balance of the intestinal flora.
-A healthier intestinal flora minimizes the risk of digestive disorders such as diarrhea and colic, which often occur with sudden feed changes.
+Due to its adsorbing properties, zeolite can also help bind toxins and other harmful substances that accumulate in the gut when horses are moved to fresh pasture.
+This contributes to maintaining a healthier intestinal pH and supports a balanced gut flora.
+A healthier gut flora minimizes the risk of digestive problems such as diarrhea and colic, which often occur during sudden changes in feed.

-When zeolite application reduces the amount of undigested fructans reaching the large intestine, the production of endotoxins is reduced.
-These endotoxins are normally produced when bacteria break down the excess fructans and can trigger systemic inflammatory reactions.
-By reducing the amount of endotoxins entering the bloodstream, zeolite can help reduce the risk of inflammation-related diseases such as laminitis.
+When zeolite use reduces the amount of undigested fructans reaching the large intestine, it also decreases the production of endotoxins.
+These endotoxins are typically produced when bacteria break down excess fructans and can trigger systemic inflammatory responses.
+By reducing the amount of endotoxins entering the bloodstream, zeolite may help lower the risk of inflammatory diseases such as laminitis.

-Zeolite can generally support the detoxification processes in horses' bodies.
-Due to its porous structure and ability to bind heavy metals and other toxins, zeolite helps rid the body of ingested toxins, contributing overall to the horse's health and well-being.
+Zeolite can generally support the detoxification processes in the horse's body.
+Due to its porous structure and ability to bind heavy metals and other toxins, zeolite helps rid the body of ingested pollutants, thus contributing to the overall health and well-being of the horse.

-In summary, zeolite offers a natural and effective way to support the digestive system while minimizing the risks associated with changing diets.
+In summary, zeolite offers a natural and effective way to support the digestive system while minimizing the risks associated with changing the feed.

 Frequently asked questions about the use of zeolite to support our horses during grazing:

 1. How much zeolite should I give my horse?
-What is the correct dosage?
+How do I dose zeolite correctly?

 2. When should I start feeding zeolite?

-Why not start two weeks before your pet goes out to pasture?
-By then, he'll already be accustomed to the natural mineral, you'll already have a supplementary feeding routine—we're practical—you'll already know how he eats it, how to dose it correctly, and you'll be able to concentrate on lovingly observing his grazing.
+Start 2 weeks before your pet goes out to pasture; then he will already be used to the natural mineral, you will already have a feeding routine – we are practical – you will already know how he eats it, how to dose it correctly; and you can concentrate on lovingly observing him while he grazes.

 3. How long should I feed zeolite?

-Zeolite can be used in the short term during transition phases, such as the pasture transition in spring, or in the long term to optimize feed.
+Zeolite can be used in the short term during transition phases, such as the changeover to pasture in spring, or in the long term for feed optimization.

-4. Can zeolite help with other health problems my horse may have?
+4. Can zeolite help with other health problems my horse has?

-In addition to supporting diet transitions, zeolite is known to have a number of other benefits, including improving overall digestion, supporting detoxification, and potentially alleviating symptoms of chronic diarrhea.
-Zeolite can also help improve overall well-being and strengthen the immune system.
+Besides supporting dietary changes, zeolite is known to have a number of other benefits, including improving overall digestion, supporting detoxification, and potentially alleviating symptoms of chronic diarrhea.
+Zeolite may also help improve general well-being and strengthen the immune system.

 Read more here >>>